 Phoenix employees who suffer an injury while working at their jobs are entitled to recover benefits from their employers’ workers’ compensation insurance policies.
 However, they generally waive their rights to file lawsuits against their employers when they suffer a work injury in exchange for the availability of workers’ compensation benefits.

 While these benefits can help injured workers, they do not provide payments for pain and suffering or 100% of the workers’ lost income —continue reading to learn why.
+If this is your case, consult with a workplace injury attorney to explore your legal options.

 In some situations, Phoenix employees might be allowed to file lawsuits against third parties while filing workers’ compensation claims when another person or entity caused their injuries.
 Some exceptions might allow workers to file lawsuits against their employers to recover compensation for their economic and noneconomic losses.